tkhamez/finance-check/README.md

 Set up a cronjob to run `python console/fetch-wallets.py` to fetch the data.

 ## Changes

+2024-08-09
+- Compatibility with Python 3.12.
+- Updated dependencies.

 2023-08-10
 - Fixed missing year_month value in table wallet_journal.
 Run the last SQL in [schema.sql](schema.sql) from